-Personal Supports Enhanced Supports- The hourly rate was developed using the Brick method, is based on BLS wage data job code 21-1093 and includes ERE, PS, Training, Transportation and G&A with a service adjustment for no shows and will be billed in 15-minute increments.
-Personal Supports Enhanced Supports- The hourly rate was developed by Optimas, a vendor hired to validate JVGA rates and develop rates for new services.
-The rate, developed using the Brick method, is based on BLS wage data job code 21-1093 and includes the components ERE 30.1%, Program Support 24.3%, Training 11.7%, Transportation 6.5%, 5% for no show and 12% G&A.
+Personal Supports Enhanced Supports The hourly rate was developed by Optimas, a vendor hired to validate JVGA rates and develop rates for new services.
+The rate, developed using the Brick method, is based on BLS wage data job code 21 1093 and includes the components ERE 30.1%, Program Support 24.3%, Training 11.7%, Transportation 6.5%, 5% for no show and 12% G&A.